 The online event by Human Health Project, “How Real-World Data is Transforming Healthcare,” which was held on March 19, 2021, provided significant information in regard to Real-World Data.
 As discussed in this event, Real-World Data includes types of data derived from sources outside of controlled trials.
 Real-World Data can be collected from electronic health records, insurance claims, disease registries, and surveys.
 The data can be obtained from a broad patient population.

 In this event, panelist Jaime Sanders, who has been living with migraines for an extended period of time, also discussed relevant points regarding her own story and Real-World Data.
-Ms. Sanders has experienced severe migraines for much of her life, and was not responsive to certain treatments such as antidepressants, seizure medications, and blood pressure medications.
-Ms. Sanders noted that alternative therapies, including ice and heat therapies, acupuncture, and acupressure have been effective in reducing her migraine headaches.
-As Ms. Sanders also elaborated, Real-World Data can be effective in that it can also help identify how marginalized groups live with migraine headaches, as these groups are often underrepresented in clinical trials.
+Jaime has experienced severe migraines for much of her life, and was not responsive to certain treatments such as antidepressants, seizure medications, and blood pressure medications.
+Jaime noted that alternative therapies, including ice and heat therapies, acupuncture, and acupressure have been effective in reducing her migraine headaches.
+As Jaime also elaborated, Real-World Data can be effective in that it can also help identify how marginalized groups live with migraine headaches, as these groups are often underrepresented in clinical trials.

-Another panelist in this event, Elizabeth, also mentioned that she suffered from frequent migraines.
-Elizabeth mentioned that she used both alternative therapies, as well as over the counter medication, to help in reducing the frequency and severity of her migraine headaches.
-Elizabeth had positive feedback in regard to the HHP Real-World Data on migraine headaches in relation to her own illness.
-Elizabeth referred to the over the counter treatments, as listed as a part of the HHP Real-World Data for migraine headaches, which she mentioned was useful information to her and could be relevant to other patients as well.
-In addition, Elizabeth also believed that HHP Real-World Data is effective in creating a strong community for individuals living with migraine headaches, where health information can be effectively shared.
-As Elizabeth stated in regard to the HHP Real-World Data, “It makes you realize that you’re not alone on this journey.
+Another panelist in this event, Lizbeth Chroman, also mentioned that she suffered from frequent migraines.
+Lizbeth mentioned that she used both alternative therapies, as well as over the counter medication, to help in reducing the frequency and severity of her migraine headaches.
+Lizbeth had positive feedback in regard to the HHP Real-World Data on migraine headaches in relation to her own illness.
+Lizbeth referred to the over the counter treatments, as listed as a part of the HHP Real-World Data for migraine headaches, which she mentioned was useful information to her and could be relevant to other patients as well.
+In addition, Lizbeth also believed that HHP Real-World Data is effective in creating a strong community for individuals living with migraine headaches, where health information can be effectively shared.
+As Lizbeth stated in regard to the HHP Real-World Data, “It makes you realize that you’re not alone on this journey.
 You’re part of a larger community that’s suffering but trying to help each other.”

-In addition, a final panelist, Kelly, also noted that she had recurring migraines throughout much of her life.
-Similarly to the first panelist, Jaime Sanders, Kelly mentioned that alternative therapies were an effective treatment in reducing her migraine headaches, including acupuncture, acupressure, massage, and yoga.
+In addition, a final panelist, Kelly Logan, also noted that she had recurring migraines throughout much of her life.
+Similarly to the first panelist, Jaime Sanders, Kelly mentioned that alternative therapies were an effective treatment in reducing her migraine headaches, including acupuncture and acupressure.
 Kelly also noted that Real-World Data has significance.
 Understanding and sharing how other patients live with similar symptoms, as Kelly noted, can be helpful to her personal illness.